pixel

 Child Care Expenses

-How Will Property Be Split in the Divorce?
+How Will Property Be Split in the Divorce According to Family Law?

 In Texas, property division laws guide the division of marital assets during a divorce.
 Assets are categorized as community property, owned jointly, or separate property, owned individually.
 While community property is split evenly, separate property remains untouched.
 It’s beneficial for spouses to agree on dividing community property equally without court intervention, as court decisions might lead to uneven percentage-based divisions.